DNV-RP-C205 Environmental Loads Guide

 - Omitting current-wave interaction: current changes the effective wave length and kinematics; for strong following currents the apparent wave period shortens, increasing orbital velocities and drag force

-DNV-RP-C205 Ed.5 (2024) is ingested in the Navigator knowledge base (329 chunks).
+Leide's AI covers DNV-RP-C205 Ed.5 (2024) in depth.
 Ask about wave spectral parameters, Morison coefficient selection, current stretching methods, or return period criteria.

-Note: NORSOK N-003 (actions and action effects) and ISO 19901-1 (metocean design) are referenced above but not yet ingested in Navigator — queries about those standards will have limited coverage for now.
+Note: NORSOK N-003 (actions and action effects) and ISO 19901-1 (metocean design) are queued for ingestion — check back soon.